capstone-engine/capstone/docs/cs_v6_release_guide.md

 - Updated to LLVM-16
 - The instruction encoding formats are added for PPC.
 They are accessible via `cs_ppc->format`.
 They do follow loosely the ISA formats of instructions but not quite.
-Unfortunately, LLV doesn't group the instruction formats perfectly aligned with the ISA.
+Unfortunately, LLVM doesn't group the instruction formats perfectly aligned with the ISA.
 Nonetheless, we hope this additional information is useful to you.
 - Branching information in `cs_ppc->bc` is way more detailed now.
 - The Paired Single extension was added.